 401(k) Rollover in Town and Country, MO.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for Town and Country, MO residents to know what to do with their 401(k) with their previous employer.
+However, many Town and Country, MO residents wonder what the best options are for their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Town and Country,MO

-There are several options for handling your 401(k) rollover in Town and Country, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in Town and Country, MO, and oftentimes it takes sound financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Town and Country, MO.

 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), many Town and Country, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Town and Country, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Town and Country, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many residents of Town and Country, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+It can also be daunting to manage several different retirement plans with several different custodians.
 Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move funds from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move funds from a previous employer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+Upon turning 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
-At any time you can withdraw the money you’ve invested without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

-You can open an IRA with many banks or any brokerage firm in Town and Country, MO, however they often vary in terms of fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can start an IRA account with many banks or any brokerage firm in Town and Country, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.

-This last option is hardly ever advisable unless you are in grave need of money now.
+This final option is seldom advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This might result in a large amount of your funds going towards taxes and not into your back account.
+This could result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 - Social Security Consultants Near Me